Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Related Work

-\textbf{Summary}: We propose \MethodName, a coarse-to-fine frequency modulation approach to reduce the number of Gaussians by only changing the training images during the optimization process. \cite{girish2023eagles} also use a coarse-to-fine strategy but the downsize images in resolution progressively, in contrast \MethodName~modulates the image frequency.
-Both approaches have a distinct impact on the image pixels and quite different results. \cite{zhang2024fregs} also use a frequency-based approach for optimizing 3DGS but they provide gradient signals in multiple separate frequency bands simultaneously with the goal of increasing visual quality which leads to a significantly higher Gaussian count. \MethodName~on the other hand sits behind the ADC and is not directly involved in the differential rendering process.
-This ensures wide ranging compatibility with most 3DGS based methods and allows \MethodName~to integrate with compression and quantization-based methods. \MethodName~also directly minimize the Gaussians which leads to reduced GPU memory requirements while the optimization process is still ongoing.
+\cite{girish2024eagles} also use a coarse-to-fine strategy but the downsize images in resolution progressively, in contrast \MethodName~modulates the image frequency with the image resolution staying fixed.
+Both approaches have a distinct impact on the image pixels and quite different results. \cite{zhang2024fregs} also use a frequency-based approach for optimizing 3DGS but they provide gradient signals in multiple separate frequency bands simultaneously with the goal of increasing visual quality which leads to a significantly higher Gaussian count.

+\textbf{Summary}: We propose \MethodName, a coarse-to-fine frequency modulation approach to reduce the number of Gaussians by only changing the training images during the optimization process. \MethodName~ sits behind the ADC and is not directly involved in the differential rendering process and no changes need to be made in the core algorithm.
+This ensures wide ranging plug-in compatibility with most 3DGS based methods and also allows \MethodName~to integrate with compression and quantization-based methods. \MethodName~also directly minimizes the Gaussians which leads to reduced GPU memory requirements during the optimization process reducing overall GPU memory requirements.